neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 **Optional section** A mapping of volume definitions available in the _live_ workflow.
 A volume defines a link between the Neu.ro storage folder, a remote folder that can be mounted to a _live_ job, and a local folder.

-Volumes can be synchronized between local and storage versions with the `neuro-flow upload` and `neuro-flow download` commands and they can be mounted to a job by using the [`jobs.<job-id>.volumes`](./#jobs-less-than-job-id-greater-than-volumes) attribute.
+Volumes can be synchronized between local and storage versions with the `apolo-flow upload` and `apolo-flow download` commands and they can be mounted to a job by using the [`jobs.<job-id>.volumes`](./#jobs-less-than-job-id-greater-than-volumes) attribute.

 {% hint style="info" %}
 The `volumes` section is optional.
 A job can mount a volume by a direct reference string.